StackExchange/stack-blog/_posts/2015-08-21-a-better-syntax-for-scheduled-tasks.md

 There are lots of domain-specific languages for schedules.
 The most prominent might be [Cron](https://en.wikipedia.org/wiki/Cron) (for \*nix scheduled tasks), but there's also [RRULE](http://www.kanzaki.com/docs/ical/rrule.html) (for iCalendar events) and many others.
 Cron isn't exactly what I'd call human-friendly.
 Can you tell me what `10 8,20 * 8 1-5` means if you don't use Cron often?
 Some DSL's go in the opposite direction and are wildly verbose, or will sacrifice expressiveness for simplicity.

 So...
-I wrote my own DSL to [solve those problems](https://xkcd.com/927/), and it's called Schyntax.
+I wrote my own DSL to [solve those problems](https://xkcd.com/927/).
+It's called Schyntax, and we're already using it in production at Stack Overflow.
 Part 1 of this post is about the language itself.
 In [Part 2](http://bret.codes/schyntax-part-2), we'll look at how to setup Schyntax-based scheduled task runners in both JavaScript and C# (there is also a Go implementation in progress, if you'd like to know when it's ready, follow me [on Twitter](https://twitter.com/bretcope)... where I almost never tweet anything).
-My team at Stack Overflow has been using Schyntax for months, and now we've begun working on using it to replace our existing scheduled task infrastructure company-wide.

 ### Schyntax Syntax